 How many all-hymn radio stations do you think lost people listen to?
 If the musical style we use for worship is completely foreign to our guests, it further amplifies their cultural discomfort.
 I know, I know, some will say, “Yeah, but unbelieving sinners shouldn’t feel comfortable in our service!”
 Please tell me we know the difference between making a guest feel comfortable in our service versus comfortable in their sin.
-I’m sincerely hoping that a church, whose mission it is to reach people doesn’t want to repel them.
+I’m assuming that a church, whose mission it is to reach people, doesn’t want to repel them.

 Non-believers cannot worship, but they certainly can be drawn into the worship.
 Music does that.
 When we use music styles that the culture can relate to, the guests find themselves tapping their feet to the beat thinking, “This is pretty neat!”